 Once you press the green Start button you’ll see this screen, asking you to scan the DribbleUp ball.
-You hold your ball so that it shows up inside the circle on the screen and once the ball is scanned the playlist will begin.
+Drop your ball on the floor and roll it with your foot so it shows up inside the square on the screen and once the ball is scanned the playlist will begin.

-You’ll know right away if the scan didn’t work because the virtual cones that show on the screen will be red.
-Typically the virtual cones are green and only turn red if you go outside of them.
+You’ll know right away if the scan didn’t work because the square that shows on the screen will be red.
+Typically the square is green and only turn red if you go outside of them.

-If the cones are red immediately, tap the screen again and you’ll be given the option to either Quit or Resume.
+If you can tell immediately the scan didn’t work, tap the screen again and you’ll be given the option to either Quit or Resume.
 Choose the Quit option – then press the Start button and scan your ball again.
-If you’re consistently getting red cones make sure you don’t have a bright light source behind you that’s confusing the app.
+If you’re consistently getting red make sure you don’t have a bright light source behind you that’s confusing the app.